C*-algebras and Equivalences for C*-correspondences: Introduction

 The concept of shift equivalence has been studied extensively from both the dynamical and the ring theoretic viewpoint.
-(See \cite{Wagoner} for a comprehensive exposition.)
-In general, shift equivalence has been recognized to be a more manageable invariant than strong shift equivalence, as it is decidable over certain rings \cite{KimRoushdecide}.
-Unlike strong shift equivalence, the study of shift equivalence, from the viewpoint of $\ca$-correspondences, has been met with limited success \cite{Matsumoto}.
-(Other operator theoretic viewpoints however have been quite successful \cite{Krieger}.)
+(See \cite{Wag99} for a comprehensive exposition.)
+In general, shift equivalence has been recognized to be a more manageable invariant than strong shift equivalence, as it is decidable over certain rings \cite{KimRou88}.
+Unlike strong shift equivalence, the study of shift equivalence, from the viewpoint of $\ca$-correspondences, has been met with limited success \cite{Mat07}.
+(Other operator theoretic viewpoints however have been quite successful \cite{Kri80}.)

 There are three major objectives that are being met in this work.
-First we complete the study of strong shift equivalence of Muhly, Tomforde and Pask \cite{MuPasTom08} by settling both of their conjectures: with the extra requirement of fullness, Conjecture 1 is settled in the affirmative (see Theorem \ref{T:main 2} and the remarks preceding it for the fullness condition that has to be considered), while Conjecture 2 has a negative answer (Theorem \ref{T:se not inv}).
+First we complete the study of strong shift equivalence of Muhly, Tomforde and Pask \cite{MPT08} by settling both of their conjectures: with the extra requirement of fullness, Conjecture 1 is settled in the affirmative (see Theorem \ref{T:full} and the remarks preceding it), while Conjecture 2 has a negative answer (Theorem \ref{T:se not inv} and Remark \ref{R:conj 2}).

 A second objective is the detailed study of the shift equivalence for $\ca$-correspondences.
 First, we raise the analogues of Conjectures 1 and 2 for shift equivalence (instead of strong shift equivalence) and we discover that the answers are the same as in the case of strong shift equivalence.
 Using that information we prove Theorem \ref{T:se gives me}, which states that if two non-degenerate, regular, full C*-correspondences $E$ and $F$ are shift equivalent, then their corresponding Cuntz-Pimsner algebras $\O_E$ and $\O_F$ are (strong) Morita equivalent.
-This generalizes results of Cuntz and Krieger \cite{CunKri80}, and Muhly, Pask and Tomforde \cite{MuPasTom08} and appears to be new even for Cuntz-Krieger algebras, where the two notions of shift and strong shift equivalence are known to be different.
-Combined with the work of Williams our result says that if two subshifts of finite type are eventually conjugate \cite{Wagoner}, then their Cuntz-Krieger algebras are strong Morita equivalent.
+This generalizes results of Cuntz and Krieger \cite{CunKri80}, and Muhly, Pask and Tomforde \cite{MPT08} and appears to be new even for Cuntz-Krieger algebras, where the two notions of shift and strong shift equivalence are known to be different (Corollary \ref{graph}).
+Combined with the work of Williams our result says that if two subshifts of finite type are eventually conjugate \cite{Wag99}, then their Cuntz-Krieger algebras are strong Morita equivalent (Corollary \ref{dyn sys}).